Promote your research—virtually!

 - Only abstracts that evidence alignment with WCHRI Research Day abstract relevance criteria are eligible for publication and presentation.

-- Presentation format is recommended by the WCHRI Research Day abstract review committee and based on reviewer impression of the abstract and commensurate with trainee level:
+- Presentation format is recommended by the WCHRI Research Day abstract review committee and based on reviewer impression of the abstract and commensurate with the following in-training categories/ levels:

 - Presentations are representative of WCHRI’s three research themes: